 Tensioned cage nets provide the first line of defence against seal attacks.
 Pen nets are constructed with twine which is strengthened with marine grade stainless steel.
 These have been proven effective at reducing seal interactions at sites and will be used at the expanded Skelwick Skerry site.

 The use of Acoustic Deterrent Devices (ADDs) within the Scottish aquaculture industry is strictly controlled by the Marine Directorate – Licencing Operations Team (MD-LOT).
 A European Protected Species (EPS) Licence is required before any ADD system can be deployed and permission to use ADDs is also required from the planning authority and NatureScot.

 Visual amenity and Noise

-Effects on landscape and visual amenity are regulated by the Orkney Islands Council as the planning authority, and NatureScot.
+Effects on landscape and visual amenity are regulated by Orkney Islands Council as the planning authority, and NatureScot.
 A Seascape, Landscape, and Visual Amenity Assessment (SLVIA) will be conducted to assess any change in visual amenity from the development.
-The effect of noise on the nearest landfall from the development during construction and operation will be assessed.
+The effect of noise on the nearest landfall from the development during construction and operation will also be assessed.

 If you have any questions about the proposed project that have not been answered here or in our FAQ page, you can contact us at email@example.com and we will endeavour to answer your query as soon as we can.